microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 ![Example Waveform](./images/exampleWaveform.png)

-*Figure 5 - Example Outputs of the CLCs*
+*Figure 5 - Example outputs of the CLCs*

 This phase difference can be utilized by the Configurable Logic Cells (CLCs) on the PIC18F16Q40 in JK Flip-Flop mode.
 The JK flip-flop is a clocked gate - meaning that it only applies the inputs (J and K) to the output (Q) on the rising edge of the clock.
 The truth table for the JK Flip-Flop is reproduced below.